Skip to Content

 Section Schema

 Each section file defines its configuration using a {% schema %} tag.
-The schema describes the section’s name, tag, class, category, keywords, and settings.
+The schema describes the section’s name, description, tag, class, category, keywords, and settings.
 For example:

-{% schema %} { "name": { "en": "Accordion tabs", "fi": "Välilehdet" }, "tag": "section", "class": "section section-accordion-tabs", "category": "theme-featured", "keywords": { "en": ["accordion tabs", "faq", "guide"], "fi": ["välilehdet", "ukk", "opas"] }, "settings": { // ...section settings... } } {% endschema %}
+{% schema %} { "name": { "en": "Accordion tabs", "fi": "Välilehdet" }, "description": { "en": "A set of collapsible question-and-answer panels." }, "tag": "section", "class": "section section-accordion-tabs", "category": "theme-featured", "keywords": { "en": ["accordion tabs", "faq", "guide"], "fi": ["välilehdet", "ukk", "opas"] }, "settings": { // ...section settings... } } {% endschema %}

 • The category property must match one of the categories defined in your theme’s settings_schema.json file.